mavropalias/icon-of-com/content/blog/getting-started-with-deep-learning/index.md

 Before starting with DL courses and getting bombarded with new terminology and concepts, let's take some of the unknowns out to lessen the load.

-Generally, a DL course will teach you fundamental concepts such as the [backpropagation algorithm](https://www.youtube.com/watch?v=Ilg3gGewQ5U), [Neural Networks](https://www.youtube.com/watch?v=aircAruvnKk)(NN) and Deep Neural Networks (DNN) like RNNs, CNNs, GANS, etc. It will probably include homework where you'll have to implement some of that yourself, from scratch.
+Generally, a DL course will teach you fundamental concepts such as the [backpropagation algorithm](https://www.youtube.com/watch?v=Ilg3gGewQ5U), [Neural Networks](https://www.youtube.com/watch?v=aircAruvnKk)(NN) and Deep Neural Networks (DNN) like RNNs and CNNs.
+It will probably include homework where you'll have to implement some of that yourself, from scratch.

 That's great for learning and you should absolutely do it.
 Frameworks will abstract that functionality in an heavily optimised, efficient way.
 When working with abstractions of _things_, it's beneficial to have an understanding of the _thing_.
 That gives you a powerful and valuable insight into the system you are working on.